Horseback riding is the most popular activity at the ranch…

 Trail rides are offered twice daily, lasting anywhere from 1 1/2 to 2 1/2 hours.
 Riders are grouped by ability level, and are always accompanied by a wrangler.
 Whether you are saddling up for the first time, or have ridden for many years, you’ll find a style of riding to suit you at Mountain Sky.

 Guests wishing to hone their skills off the trail can do so during an afternoon session in the confines of the arena.

 Working With Cattle

 Choose between team penning, which offers guests the opportunity to work on cattle sorting with some friendly group competition, or our working ranch experience, which gives guests the opportunity to help our land and livestock manager down at our working hay and cattle operation.
 Both are 1/2 day activities offered once during summer stays for guests 13 and older.

 All Day Ride

 Guests wishing for a full day in the saddle can opt for the “all-day ride” during the spring and fall seasons, or the “lunch ride” during the summer.
 Offered once a week, guests enjoy a morning spent riding to a destination where they will enjoy lunch on the trail.
 After a brief rest, the journey back to the ranch begins!

 For an additional charge, guests 13 and older can ride their ranch horse in Yellowstone National Park.
-As an authorized concessionaire of the National Park Service, we offer a limited number of opportunities during the summer and early fall, and much depends on trail conditions in the Park.
+As an authorized concessionaire of the National Park Service, we offer a limited number of opportunities during the early fall, and much depends on trail conditions in the Park.
 We load horses and riders up for an hour drive into the Park, and the trails feature wide open meadows in the backcountry.
 This is a very long day in the saddle, and is recommended only for those very comfortable on a horse.
 If you are interested in seeing wildlife and geothermal features, we highly recommend the Yellowstone van tour, which runs reliably every week.
 Please check availability with our reservations team in advance of your stay.